Juniper/nita-ansible/awx/README.md

 1. Install Kubernetes.
 The build script assumes kubernetes is already installed.

 2. Install AWX using the provided script as show below.
 This does a few things in addition to pulling a specific version of AWX.
 The script creates a namespace in k8s called ```awx```.
 It also creates the pods required to run AWX and spins up a service running on default ports for AWX.
+AWX installation takes quite awhile and the script utilizes the ```watch``` command which may need to be installed prior to executing.

 ```
 cd nita-ansible